Toy Design Universities and Schools in the U.S.

 Bachelor's Degree in Industrial Design

-Bachelor's degree programs in industrial design are meant to teach students to conceptualize and construct many aspects of day-to-day 3-D environments, including furniture, appliances, technology and toys.
-Toy design may be offered as a concentration area in such programs.
-Coursework often includes 2- and 3-D modeling, drawing and coloring.
+Bachelor's degree programs in industrial design teach students to conceptualize and construct a variety of products, including furniture, appliances, technology and toys.
+Toy design is offered as a concentration area in some programs.
+Coursework often includes:

 Related to Toy Design Universities and Schools in the U.S.